Owen Omogiafo

 Owen Diana Omogiafo (née Elaiho; born 28 May 1980) is a Nigerian business executive and strategist.
-She is the President and Group Chief Executive Officer of Transnational Corporation of Nigeria (Transcorp), a diversified conglomerate with strategic investments in the Power, Hospitality and Oil and Gas sectors.
+She is the President and Group Chief Executive Officer of Transnational Corporation Plc (Transcorp Group), a diversified conglomerate with strategic investments in the Power, Hospitality and Oil and Gas sectors.

+On May 28, 2023, she was conferred one of Nigeria's national honours - Officer of the Order of Niger (OON) by Nigeria's former president - Muhammadu Buhari.

 Early life and education

 Owen Omogiafo was born on 28 May 1980, Benin City, Edo State, Nigeria.
-She attended the University of Benin, where she earned a Bachelor’s degree (double honours) in Sociology and Anthropology.
-She holds a Master of Science degree in Human Resource Management from the London School of Economics and Political Science and is an alumnus of the Lagos Business School and IESE Business School, Spain.
+She attended the University of Benin, where she earned a Bachelor's degree (double honours) in Sociology and Anthropology.
+She holds a Master of Science degree in Human Resource Management from the London School of Economics and Political Science and is an alumna of the Lagos Business School and IESE Business School, Spain.
+She is currently the president of Lagos Business School Alumni Association.

 She is a member of the Chartered Institute of Personnel and Development, UK and a Certified Change Manager with the Prosci Institute, USA.
 She is a member of the Institute of Directors (IoD) Nigeria.